DalianisIoannis/Multi-Threaded-DiseaseAggregator/README.md

-# Multi-Threaded-DiseaseAggregator
+# Multi-Threaded-DiseaseServer

-This project contains an implementation of a multithreaded, network-based application, with a server and an arbitrary number of clients.
+This project contains an implementation of a multithreaded, network-based application, with a server and an arbitrary number of clients through TCP.